< Nursery Schools Dorset Guide Secondary Schools >

 Primary schools in Bournemouth and Poole

 Bournemouth has a number of excellent state primary schools, including the following three.
-Elm Academy in Kinson has a school council, wellbeing dog and character awards while Jewell Academy in Townsend, close to the Royal Bournemouth Hospital, has its own sensory garden.
+Elm Academy in Kinson has a school council, two wellbeing dogs and character awards while Jewell Academy in Townsend, close to the Royal Bournemouth Hospital, has its own sensory garden.

 Queens Park Academy in East Way admits children predominantly from the Queens Park and Charminster areas.
 In Poole, Lilliput Church of England Infants School is highly regarded.
 Relocating families are drawn to the area by its proximity to Poole Harbour and the views across to Brownsea Island as well as the school itself.